bGZo/soul/pages/cpp.md

-also:: c艹, c++
+also:: c++
-tags:: lang/programming/system
+tags:: system
+type:: lang/programming

 - ## Why
 - ## How
 - ## What